threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 # Pre-requisites

 To deploy a network on top of the Threefold Grid, there are 4 pre-requisites that need to be done:
-- Get A __3Bot Connect App__ and __3bot ID__: your system administrator and digital identity on top of the Threefold Grid.
+- Get A __3Bot Connect App__ and __3Bot ID__: your system administrator and digital identity on top of the Threefold Grid.
 - Get some __TFTs__ (Threefold Tokens) to reserve grid capacity for your solution.
-- Deploy your first network: to be able to connect to your threebot
+- Deploy your first network: to be able to connect to your 3Bot
-- Get a __Hosted 3bot__: Host your 3bot online.
+- Get a __Hosted 3Bot__: Host your 3Bot online.

 Please see below for the high-level instructions.